Best electric scooter models for kids, teens & toddlers in 2023

 Age recommendation

-Most scooters have a recommended age set by the brand who makes them.
+Most scooters have a recommended age set by the brand that makes them.
 This should be taken with a grain of salt since these brands often set a much higher recommended age than what it takes to operate the scooter.
-This is due to one thing only and that is that they do not want to put the recommended age too low and end up with users being disappointed due to them not being able to operate the scooter safely.
+This is due to one thing only: they do not want to put the recommended age too low and end up with users being disappointed due to them not being able to operate the scooter safely.

 Personality plays a big role

-In my home we have two guys utilizing electric scooters every single day, not only for fun but to join me going to the store and such.
+In my home, we have two guys utilizing electric scooters every single day, not only for fun but to join me in going to the store and such.
 And let me tell you.
 They have nothing in common when it comes to riding style.

-The older is very aware of dangers and prioritizes safety very high, while the youngest doesn’t.
-His priority is to see as much as possible and to win the race.
-Because there is always a race!
+The older are aware of dangers and prioritize safety very high, while the youngest don’t.
+His priority is to see as much as possible and to win the race because there is always a race!

 Determine which rider your kid is.
-This can be done by looking at how he/she experienced riding a bike for the first time and how he/she is evaluating the surroundings while crossing the street.
+This can be done by looking at how he/she experienced riding a bike for the first time and how he/she evaluates the surroundings while crossing the street.
 Basic things like that help you judge.

 Prior experience

-If they have no prior experience with kick-scooters that shouldn’t be an issue.
-The learning curve is steep and learning how to ride one is easy.
-If they have good balance you can rest assured that they will get the hang of it in a matter of minutes.
+If they have no prior experience with kick-scooters, that shouldn’t be an issue.
+The learning curve is steep, and learning how to ride one is easy.
+If they have a good balance, you can rest assured that they will get the hang of it in a matter of minutes.

 What are their needs